sservaes/RepData_PeerAssessment2/PA2.md

 ##        STORM SURGE     43193536000
 ```

-The highest amount of injuries were seen in the following 3 weather types:
+The highest amount of crop damage were seen in the following 3 weather types:

 ```r